 Greater Swiss Mountain Dog Dog Food Cost Per Month: 2026 Full Breakdown

 Feeding a Greater Swiss Mountain Dog typically costs $66â$250 per month depending on brand, activity level, and life stage.
-The Greater Swiss Mountain Dog is a giant breed in the AKC Working group, with an average weight of 113 lbs (range: 85â140 lbs).
+The Greater Swiss Mountain Dog is a giant breed in the AKC Working group.
+They have an average weight of 113 lbs (range: 85â140 lbs).
 Use our free dog food cost calculator to get a personalized estimate for your specific Greater Swiss Mountain Dog.

 About the Greater Swiss Mountain Dog Breed